Bachelor of Fine Arts in Fashion Design from the Illinois Institute of Art at Chicago, graduation with honors

 Other Interesting Facts About Rachel's Career

 Her first job was at the local Jo-Ann Fabrics in her home town.
 Her least favorite jobs were as a laborer on her father's construction crew, and also as an RA in college.
-She was once a telemarketer for 15 minutes before quitting due to feeling morally wrong.
-She had a brief stent in reality TV that lasted about 3 minutes on one episode of one major network show.
+She was once a telemarketer for 15 minutes before quitting due to feeling utterly depressed and morally compromised.
+She had a brief stent in reality TV that lasted about 3 minutes on one episode of an ABC Family show.
 Rachel's true dream job is to be a stand-up comedian, however, she would also settle for a fortune cookie writer.

 When volunteering, Rachel enjoys working with youth programs.
 She has been a weekly group leader, as well as a youth trip leader and summer camp counselor for several organizations.
 She has worked with youth that are elementary through high school aged.
 Rachel enjoys working with youth because they are uninhibited in their creativity and imagination, which offers a fresh perspective on life.
 She also enjoys the journey of watching young people learn and grow into the unique people they are.